Belfast International Airport hosting April 2025 Job Fair

 and on Freeview 262 or Freely 565

-The recruitment fair will take place on Saturday, 5 April at The Rabbit Hotel, Templepatrick from 11am to 3pm.
+The Recruitment Fair will take place on Saturday 5th April at The Rabbit Hotel, Templepatrick from 11am to 3pm.

 Teams from the Airport and associated partner companies including Swissport, Wilson James, SSP and Aelia Duty Free will be on hand to guide attendees through the application process as well discuss competitive salaries and related company benefits.